nationalarchives/tdr-backend-checks/api-update/README.md

 ## API Update lambdas
-There will be a separate project for each different file metadata update message as well as a common project for shared code.
-So for now, this is one for the antivirus, the file format and the checksum.
+There is a separate project for each different file metadata update message as well as a common project for shared code.

 ### Running the tests
 This is all from the `api-update` directory